 Lately we’ve been receiving a lot of calls for cattle guard quotes from horse owners.
 I wanted to give a quick review of why they’re not recommended for use with horses and why a traditional livestock gate is your safest alternative.

 Cattle Guards vs. Gates

 Dangers of cattle guards

-Although cattle guards are very popular and provide the ultimate ease of access to all your pastures, they can also be very dangerous when used with horses.
-Horses typically have a more slender hoof and leg than cattle and this physical difference can allow a horse’s hoof to slip between the cattle guard rails and slide all the way down to the bottom of the vaulted area.
-It’s slender hoof can also easily slip off the rail and damage its ‘ankle’.
+Although cattle guards are very popular and provide the ultimate ease of access to all your pastures.
+They can also be very dangerous when used with horses as they have a more slender hoof and leg than a cow.
+These physical differences can allow a horse’s hoof to slip between the cattle guard rails.
+When this happens, they can slide down between the top rails until they reach the bottom of the vaulted area.

-The safest and only viable alternative to a cattle guard for horses is a standard gate.
+The safest and really the only viable alternative to a cattle guard for horses is a gate.
 It may be less convenient than driving over a cattle guard, but it is certainly safer than exposing your horse to a possible broken leg.

 Help with cattle guards